Chemical Peels can help

 What will I look like right after the peel?

 Usually your skin will turn pink or red.
 Sometimes it may even peel.
 The whole process can last a few days or even a week or two

 What are the possible side effects and complications of TCA and Jessner peels?

 Eye Exposure.
-There is also a risk of harmful eye exposure with TCA/Jessner peels.
-Your provider should give you protective eyewear.
-It is important that you keep your eyes closed and have protective eyewear at all times during the treatment.
+It is important that you keep your eyes closed during the treatment.

 Accutane.
-Generally, you should not have a medium depth peel if you have used Accutane in the last 12 months.
+You should not have a chemical peel if you have used Accutane in the last 6 months.

 Cold Sores.
-If you are prone to herpes (cold sores, fever blisters), you may need a prescription for acyclovir or famvir prior to having medium depth Peel.
-You will need to avoid exfoliating treatments during a herpes breakout.
+If you are prone to cold sores, you may need a prescription for acyclovir prior to having a chemical peel

 How should I care for my skin after TCA or Jessner peel?